silhouetteUA/java-precommit-hook/README.md

 **How to run it (using IDE)?**

-- open `GitLeaks.java` file in your favourite IDE (IntelliJ Idea, VsCode, Eclipse etc.)
+- open `GitLeaks.java` file with your favourite IDE (IntelliJ Idea, VsCode, Eclipse etc.)
 - click `Run|Run&Debug` button